UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Floorplan Localization with UnLoc

 The output of the masked attention layer is fed into two parallel fully connected layers: one predicting the depth estimates $\mathbf{\hat{d}}_t$, and the other predicting the uncertainties $\mathbf{\hat{b}}_t$.
 This dual output allows for uncertainty-aware matching with the floorplan in subsequent steps.

 \textbf{3.5.
 Uncertainty-Aware Matching.} Using the predicted depth $\mathbf{\hat{d}}_t$ and uncertainty $\mathbf{\hat{b}}_t$, we compute the observation likelihood over the entire floorplan.
-Let us use the predicted floorplan depth and uncertainty as our observation $\mathbf{o}_t$ and define the following observation model:
+The predicted uncertainty $\mathbf{\hat{b}}_t$ represents aleatoric uncertainty, capturing the inherent observation noise in floorplan depth estimation that arises from scene ambiguities such as glass surfaces, open doorways, and featureless walls.
+To formulate the observation model, we treat each predicted depth value as drawn from a probability distribution.
+We model the predicted floorplan depth and its uncertainty as our observation $\mathbf{o}_t$ and define the observation likelihood as